kevosauce/phys316/readme.md

 ## Phys 316, HW6, Kevin Ullmann
 ## 3.

 I chose to write the code using Octave (very similar to MATLAB, but open source 😄) and split the problem into five files.
-There are four scripts, `henonmap.m, henonmapB.m, henonmapC.m`, and `henonStochastic.m`, and they use a common function defined in `applymap.m` which generates the map.
+There are five scripts, `henonmap.m, findhops.m, henonmapB.m, henonmapC.m`, and `henonStochastic.m`, and they use a common function defined in `applymap.m` which generates the map.

 The common function, defined in `applymap.m` is here: